 On the other hand, aid climbing is characterized by the use of protective gear, such as cams, nuts, or pitons, to help the climber up the wall.
 Climbers place this gear and then grab it to project themselves up the wall.
 Aid climbing also employs the use of small ladders made of webbing that help climbers get past difficult sections of rock with little holds.

 There are four types of free climbing: bouldering, sport climbing, traditional climbing, and free solo.

 Bouldering is climbing a short boulder or rock, usually less than 6 meters (20 feet) tall, without a harness or a rope.
-When bouldering, a crashpad is used to protect falls.
+When bouldering be it indoors or in the great outdoors for the 1st time, a crashpad is used to protect falls.

 Trad and Sport Climbing

 Sport climbing and traditional climbing are techniques for larger walls in which a harness, rope, and protective gear are used to protect the climber in case of a fall.
 Single-pitch routes are up to 40 meters (130 feet) tall, while multi-pitch routes can be up to thousands of meters high.

 The big difference between sport and traditional climbing is that, while sport climbing routes have protective bolts fixed to the wall, climbers must place all of their protective gear on traditional routes.

 Finally, free solo climbing is technically a type of free climbing due to the fact that the climber uses only the natural features of the wall to climb.
 However, free solo climbers use no protective gear, and put themselves at the risk of a fatal fall if they are unable to continue the climb.
 Read on to find out more about free solo.